RegolithCo/RegolithCo-Frontend/public/CHANGELIST.md

 HOTFIX: Fixed an issue where users who require discord membership for their sessions were not able to unset it.
 HOTFIX: Minor fix to homepage chart for daily view
+HOTFIX: Minor fix to Refinery names on data tables

 ### April 12, 2024
 ## 1.0.48 - API Access and Discord Server Restriction